Jump to:

 Limitations:

-- Angle & Coverage: Due to mounting positions and camera angles, the dash cam might not capture the entire accident scene, possibly missing crucial details.
+- Angle and Coverage: Depending on mounting positions and camera angles, the dash cam might not capture the entire accident scene, potentially missing crucial details.

-- Clarity Issues: In low-light conditions or bad weather, video quality may be compromise, which could affect its usefulness as evidence.
+- Clarity Issues: In low-light conditions or bad weather, video quality may be compromised, which could affect its usefulness as evidence.

-- Editing & Tampering Risks: If there's suspicion that the footage has been edited or altered, its authenticity could be questioned, and the court might reject it as evidence.
+- Editing and Tampering Risks: If there's suspicion that the footage has been edited or altered, its authenticity could be questioned, and the court might reject it as evidence.

 How to Enhance the legal Validity of Dash Cam Footage